davidgreen29/weddingSite/README.md

 contact script
 this allows the user to open and close the contact data.

+I would change this site if I were to make it again there are a lot of dependancies I would remove and I would design it completely differently now.
-For this site a framework like react for the front end would have been cleaner but I used plain html, css, and javascript because I wanted to refresh my skills on those.
+For this site a framework like react for the front end would have been cleaner but I used plain html, css, and javascript because I wanted to for fun.
 I used plain CSS and no libraries because I wanted the design to be completely custom.
 This also is good practice for CSS.
 The site is fully responsive and works for mobile screens also.